dandyrow/dandyrow.linux/README.md

-# Dandyrow's infrastructure as code collection for Ansible
+# dandyrow.linux Ansible collection

 [![Test Collection](https://github.com/dandyrow/dandyrow.linux/actions/workflows/test.yml/badge.svg)](https://github.com/dandyrow/dandyrow.linux/actions/workflows/test.yml)

-linux = infrastructure as code

-This collection contains modules and roles relating to my project to define my homelab infrastructure as code to allow quicker disaster recovery and consistent environments to be created.
+This collection contains modules and roles to install, configure and interact with linux software.

 A key module contained within this collection is the stow module.
 This allows Ansible to interact with the GNU stow utility.
 This is useful for installing dotfiles which have been organised into packages which can be expanded with said utility.